Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Problem Evaluation

-\paragraph{Physical State Decoder.} We augment the latent dynamics model with a physical state decoder $p(\mathbf{s}_t \mid \mathbf{z}_t)$, trained jointly in the ELBO~\eqref{eq:rssm_elbo}, which predicts environment states, excluding the agent's $x$-position.
-While the decoder influences latent shaping during training, we find that without an explicit objective promoting physical structure in latent space, reconstruction quality is poor, consistent with prior work~\citep{peper2025four,gupta2021towards}.
-RL performance differences compared to models without the decoder are negligible across tasks (Fig.~\ref{fig:rl_performance}).
+\paragraph{Proprioceptive State Decoder.} To compare latent predictions and true proprioceptive dynamics, we augment the RSSM with a proprioceptive state decoder (PD) $p(\mathbf{s}_t \mid \mathbf{z}_t)$, trained jointly via the ELBO (Eq.~\eqref{eq:rssm_elbo}) to predict transformed proprioceptive states excluding the agent’s $x$-position.
+Although the decoder shapes latent representations during training, proprioceptive reconstruction quality remains limited without an explicit structural objective~\citep{peper2025four,gupta2021towards}.
+As shown in Fig.~\ref{fig:rl_performance}, adding the PD has negligible impact on Dreamer's performance.

-\paragraph{Uncertainty Estimation.} We train an ensemble of $M=5$ one-step latent transition predictors $\{g_{i}(\mathbf{z}_{t} \mid \mathbf{z}_{t-1}, \mathbf{a}_{t-1})\}_{i=1}^M$ on a next-state reconstruction objective, without affecting Dreamer training.
-At inference, we compute uncertainty using the Geometric Jensen-Shannon divergence~\citep{nielsen2019jensen} following~\citep{frauenknecht2024macura}, with alternative Gaussian measures~\citep{sekar2020plan2explore} producing similar results.
-The uncertainty is evaluated on \textit{prior} rollouts (Eq.~\eqref{eq:prior_rollouts}).